Phytoremediation

 Accelerating Phytoremediation

-Further Studies have found that implanting fungi called arbuscular mycorrhizal fungi (AMF) into the Hemp plants can further enhance the process of phytoremediation.
-This is due to the AMF increasing plant biomass and the plant’s ability to absorb metals from the soil.
+Further studies have found that introducing arbuscular mycorrhizal fungi (AMF) into hemp roots can significantly enhance metal uptake.
+This is due to AMF's ability to stimulate plant growth and improve the efficiency of metal absorption from the soil.